Vikerox/Parser-for-Mathematical-Expressions/README.md

 That's it, it's a calculator.

-At the moment it supports addition, subtraction, multiplication, division, parenthesis, and integer and floating point numbers.
+At the moment it supports addition, subtraction, multiplication, division, exponentiation, parenthesis, and integer and floating point numbers.

-Future support for fractions, exponents as well as literals and different language modes are planned.
+Future support for fractions, negative numbers, as well as literals and different language modes are planned.

 ## How do I use it?
 If you are on Windows you can just download the .exe from the latest release.